BENJAMINNYAGA/LINEAR-REGRESSION-EDA-/README.md

 8. About the dataset
 9. Exploratory data analysis
 10. Mechanics of Simple Linear Regression
-11. Model slope and intercept term
 12. Making predictions
-13. Regression metrics for model performance
+13. Regression metrics for model performance like
  i.
 RMSE
 ii.
-R2 Score
+MSE
+III.
+MAE

 14. Interpretation and conclusion
 15. Residual analysis
 16. Checking for Overfitting or Underfitting the data